PapaKB/Computational-Biology-Exercises/README.md

 # Hybrid Images
-Using convolution to construct hybrid images with the OpenIMAJ libraries and tools.
+2021 Project: Using convolution to construct hybrid images with the OpenIMAJ libraries and tools.

 ## What I Learned
 * Generating high pass filter and low pass filter images